Dinwiddie VA Reckless Driving Lawyer

 - Driving a motor vehicle at a speed of 20 miles per hour or more above the speed limit.

-- OR over 80 miles per hour regardless of the speed limit.
+- OR traveling over 80 miles per hour regardless of the speed limit.

 In fact, a motorist may be convicted of Reckless Driving for speeding 11 miles per hour over the limit.
-If the speed evidence is 81 miles per hour in a 70 mile per hour speed zone on Interstate 85.
+This can occur if the speed evidence is 81 miles per hour in a 70 mile per hour speed zone on Interstate 85.
 We defend this type of allegation in the courts every week and know how to best protect our clients.

 The Virginia law outlaws other forms of driving behaviors as reckless driving as follows: